keihanaf/Todo_App/README.md

 </div>
 <br>
 <p>
-    todo app is a JavaScript project that has two inputs, one for adding a todo and one for adding the date of that todo, which adds your todos to the list of todos by pressing the add button.
-Let's edit and it has two statuses, one in progress and one completed, and we can delete them individually or delete them all together, and we have a filter in this program that is completed or in progress or all of them.
+    Todo app is a JavaScript project that has two inputs, one for adding a Todo and one for adding the date of that Todo, which adds your Todos to the list of Todos by pressing the add button.
+Then you can edit it and it has two statuses, one in pending  and one completed, and we can delete them individually or delete them all together.
+This app also can sorts your Todos in 3 groups, one for pending, one for completed ones and the other for all of them.
 </p>
 <h3 align="left">Languages and Tools:</h3>
 <p align="center">